wernerware/video-notes/obfuscation/README.md

 ## Running ProGuard Manually

 Normally in a professional software project you will see obfuscation performed by the automated release build.
-This is more typical for the front end and is an integrated part of Android builds, but for the purposes of learning about ProGuard, it's easier to use the executable jar with a graphical interface.
+This is more typical for javascript code on the front end of a web app, but it is also an integrated part of some java applications, for example in Android builds.
+ProGuard is one of a number of options available for Java, and is probably the most popular because it is free.
+For the purposes of learning about ProGuard, it's easier to use the executable jar with a graphical interface.

 To start, go to the [project page on SourceForge](https://sourceforge.net/projects/proguard/) and click download.
 This will give you the latest proguard zip.
 Expand this zip to a convenient location: